 Pregnant women should not take fluoroquinolone antibiotics.
 They also have more adverse effects in children than other antibiotics and should not be the first-line option in most pediatric situations.

 Tetracyclines include doxycycline, tetracycline, and minocycline.
 They may be used for UTIs caused by Mycoplasma or Chlamydia.
-Side effects include skin reactions to sunlight and tooth discoloration.
+Side effects include skin reactions to sunlight (photosensitivity) and permanent tooth discoloration.
 Tetracyclines cannot be taken by children or pregnant women.